 As a result, it is not intrusive, the content of the advertisement helps users and tries to solve its problems.

-As Vladimir Bashkin said, “the main purpose is to create favorable conditions for the user in the Internet, serving the recommended products that are compatible with the interests of the user and form a user-friendly environment.
+As Vladimir Bashkin said, “The main purpose is to create favourable conditions for the user on the Internet, serving the recommended products that are compatible with the interests of the user and form a user-friendly environment.

 We want the Internet to be cleaned from intrusive and irrelevant advertising, which is why every day we bring our technologies forward and try to help users see only the content they need”.